 6.60.2 Guidance to language users

 Make use of loosely coupled, non-blocking communication using protected objects; on a single processor using a scheduling regime based on ceiling protocols, this is guaranteed to be deadlock free (if the tasks and protected objects are assigned the correct priorities – a static property that can be checked offline).

+For multicore, consider assigning all interacting tasks to the same CPU then treat each such group as a separate independent entity.

 Minimize the use of dynamic priorities and dynamic ceiling priorities (so that the static values can be verified).